See film of the royal tour:

 A.M.
 By car to Bell Block Dairy Factory.
 New Plymouth - civic reception, Pukekura Park.

 P.M.
 By plane to Paraparaumu airport, and by car to Wellington - brief civic welcome.

 A.M.
 Wellington civic reception, Town Hall.
-Lay wreath, Wellington War Memorial.
+Wreath laid, Wellington War Memorial.

 P.M.
 State luncheon, Parliament House.
-By car via Petone assembly factory, Ford Motor Company, Lower Hutt - inspection St. James's Church.
+By car via Petone assembly factory, Ford Motor Company, Lower Hutt - inspection St James’ Church.
 Reception of heads of diplomatic missions, Government House.

 A.M.
 Children’s gathering, Athletic Park.

 P.M.
 Opening of special session of Parliament.
 Reception for Members of Parliament and wives, Parliament House.
 Investiture, Wellington Town Hall.

 A.M.
 Laying foundation stone of Anglican Cathedral.
 Meeting of Privy Council and Executive Council.